AndreasAhrens/Home-Assistant-Config/README.md

 - Notify (TTS and app) if my daughter arrives at or leaves school
 - Turn on driveway light if I get close, then turn off a while after I get home

+## Other
+- Counters for TV time per unit, in hours per day
+- In bed sensor using Bayesian sensor
+- Mouse sensors with notifications